Ingredient Definitions

 Stearate (B): salt of stearic acid

-Stearic acid (B): fat from cows, sheep, dogs or cats.
+Stearic acid (B): fat from cows, pigs, sheep, dogs or cats.
 Can be obtained from vegetable sources

 Stearin(e) (B): general name for the three glycerids (monostearin, distearin, tristearin).
 Formed by the combination of stearic acid and glycerin, chiefly applied to tristearin, which is the main constituent of tallow or suet